-Alternatively payment can be made by international funds transfer through WU Business Solutions at student.globalpay.wu.com
+Alternatively payment can be made by international funds transfer through Convera at https://students.convera.com/geo-buyer/goldsmiths#!/landing

 Debt management

 Students retain ultimate liability for the payment of their fees, whether invoiced or not, including where sponsorship agreements have been approved.
 The College will always seek to recover fees directly from students in cases where payment from other approved sources is not forthcoming.